rrameshbtech/tribe-utils/README.md

 - Run Android app in simulator `bun run android` (or) Run iOS app in simulator `bun run ios`

+## Themes
+### colors
+Palettes are configured [here](./app/theme/palettes.ts).
+As of now light & dark theme palettes are configred.
+`useColors` hook expoese the colors based on the color scheme of the device.

 ## Courtesy
 - Icons from Freepik.com
     - <a href="https://www.freepik.com/icon/wallet_4504461#fromView=search&term=wallet+online&track=ais&page=1&position=56&uuid=2f2a87b6-cc3a-4aa6-8ecf-8faf8fd00371">Icon by Superndre</a>